ProxLock/Docs/docs/ios-sdk.md

 ### Network Errors

-If you encounter network errors:
+If you encounter network errors, verify the following:

-- Verify your app has internet connectivity
+- Your app has internet connectivity
-- Check that the ProxLock service is accessible
+- The ProxLock service is accessible
-- Review your request format and headers
+- Your request format and headers are correct

 ## Next Steps